-Net Interest on the Net Defined Benefit Liability - the expected increase in the present value of liabilities during the year as they move one year closer to being paid - debited to Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement.
+Interest Cost - the expected increase in the present value of liabilities during the year as they move one year closer to being paid - debited to Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement.

 Remeasurements;

 Expected Return on Assets - the annual investment return on the fund assets attributable to the Council, based on an average of the expected long-term return - credited to Other Comprehensive Income and Expenditure in the Comprehensive Income and Expenditure Statement.